DataFire/Integrations/integrations/generated/callfire/README.md

     * items `string`
   * lastModified `integer`: A time when the given resource was updated, formatted in unix time milliseconds (read only).
 Example: 1473781817000
   * localTimeRestriction [LocalTimeRestriction](#localtimerestriction)
-  * maxActive `integer`: A maximum number of calls that CallFire dials at once
+  * maxActive `integer`: A maximum number of texts that CallFire dials at once
   * media `array`: ~
     * items [Media](#media)
   * message `string`: A text message